Authors, Acknowledgments, Contributing, and Licensing¶

 - Bryen Travis has kindly gave permission to use his collection of

 Bach MIDI data in music21.
 It is no longer included in the Corpus, but we continue to thank him for his generosity.

 Project Gutenberg houses public domain music, including the quartets of Beethoven, Haydn, and Mozart, in musicxml format which we have been able to include in music21.

 We are always interested in working with interested musicologists, programmers, psychologists, composers, game-designers, performers, amateur music enthusiasts, etc. In particular, we’re interested in hearing about how music21 helped you advance your work … or in problems with music21 itself or contributions you’ve made.

-The LGPL music21 software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted under United States copyright law.
+The BSD-licensed music21 software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted under United States copyright law.
 Some encodings included in the corpus may not be used for commercial uses or have other restrictions: please see the licenses embedded in individual compositions or directories for more details.

 To the best of our knowledge, the music (if not the encodings) in the corpus are either out of copyright in the United States and/or are licensed for non-commercial use.
 We also aim to have all files out of copyright in the EU and Canada as well.
 These works, along with any works linked to in the virtual corpus, may or may not be free in your jurisdiction.
 If you believe this message to be in error regarding one or more works please contact Michael Cuthbert at the address provided on the contact page.